Bivariate least squares linear regression: towards a unified analytic formalism. II. Extreme structural models: Least-squares fitting of a straight line

-Accordingly, the least-squares regression estimator can be expressed as in the case of functional models (C11) where the weights, $w_{x_i}$, $w_{y_i}$, are related to intrinsic scatter.
+Accordingly, the least-squares regression estimator and the loss function can be expressed as in the case of functional models (C11) but the weights, $w_{x_i}$, $w_{y_i}$, and the correlation coefficients, $r_i$, are related to intrinsic scatter instead of instrumental scatter.
 Then the regression line slope and intercept estimators take the same formal expression with respect to their counterparts related to functional models, while (in general) the contrary holds for regression line slope and intercept variance estimators.